- Trade stocks, options, ETFs, mutual funds, alternative asset funds

 We're not expecting Grand Canyon Education to pay a dividend over the next 12 months.

-Grand Canyon Education, Inc. provides education services to colleges and universities in the United States.
-It offers technology services, including learning management system, internal administration, infrastructure, and support services; academic services, such as program and curriculum, faculty and related training and development, class scheduling, and skills and simulation lab sites; and counseling services and support services comprising admission, financial aid, and field experience and other counseling services.
-The company also offers marketing and communication services that include lead acquisition, digital communications strategy, brand identity, media planning and strategy, video, business intelligence and data science, and market research services; and back-office services consisting of finance and accounting, human resources, audit, and procurement services.
-In addition, it provides education services to 25 university partners.
-Grand Canyon Education, Inc. was founded in 1949 and is headquartered in Phoenix, Arizona.
+Grand Canyon Education, Inc. operates as an education services company in the United States.
+The company provides technology services, including learning management system, internal administration, infrastructure, and support services; and academic services, such as program and curriculum, faculty and related training and development, class scheduling, and skills and simulation lab sites.
+It also offers counseling services and support, which includes admission services, financial aid, counseling services, and field experience counseling; marketing and communication services, including lead acquisition, digital communications strategy, brand identity, media planning and strategy, video, business intelligence and data science, and market research; and back-office services, such as finance and accounting, human resources, audit, and procurement services.
+In addition, it provides education services to 22 university partners.
+The company was formerly known as Significant Education, Inc. and changed its name to Grand Canyon Education, Inc.

 These are the best day trading apps, according to Finder’s comprehensive analysis.